MongoDB Atlas gives you access to all of MongoDB's core features of the database, including:

-MongoDB Atlas is billed hourly based on how much you use.
+It is free to start with MongoDB Atlas for learning, prototyping, and early development.
+For dedicated clusters, MongoDB Atlas is billed hourly based on how much you use.
 The hourly rate depends on a number of factors, most importantly the size and number of servers you use.
 You will receive a single bill from MongoDB that explains your hourly use and backup fees.

-For example, if you deploy a 3-node replica set of M40s and run it 24/7 for one month using the included 80GB of standard block storage, and you have exactly 80GB, your costs would be:
+For example, if you deploy on AWS a 3-node replica set of M40s and run it 24/7 for one month using the included 80GB of standard block storage, and you have exactly 80GB, your costs would be:

 Per server hourly cost1: ~$0.34

 Backup data: 80GB @ $2.50/GB/month

 Total monthly fees paid to MongoDB: $946.79

 MongoDB is one of the most scalable databases on the planet, and MongoDB Atlas brings you that same scalability, but with us managing it for you:

 You can scale up or down on larger instance types with no application downtime